Karen McCrimmon: Politics

+As of July 7, 2024, she serves as the Liberal Party critic for Education, Colleges and Universities.

 Civilian career

 On November 13, 2015, McCrimmon was sworn in as the Member of Parliament for the riding of Kanata – Carleton.
 Prior to her election, she was a consultant for private and public institutions and organizations.

 Married to Rob McCrimmon since 1985, the couple have two grown children.
 Karen McCrimmon is a private pilot and is a member of the Women's Executive Network (WXN), CFUW, FMWC, Royal Canadian Legion, and CWIA.

 Honours and decorations

 McCrimmon received the following honours and decorations during her military career.